 Become a Environment Trainee at Sparx*

 The Training Program supports young people to get closer to the opportunity to become AAA artists by equipping them with knowledge and getting used to their first real projects when being mentored by senior artists of the studio.

-As a Game Environment Trainee, you can show your passion for equipment details, real or fictional machines, via your portfolio.
+As an Environment Trainee, you can show your passion for equipment details, real or fictional machines, via your portfolio.
 You understand how to operate or quickly grasp the operation principles of everyday materials and have an eye for observing them.
-Become a Game Environment Trainee and grow with Sparx*:
+Become an Environment Trainee and grow with Sparx*:

 Ability to perform hard surface models such as vehicles, weapons, buildings

 Game knowledge like blockout, highpoly, lowpoly, bake, textures, engine

 - Have good 3D skills (Model, UV & Texture using Autodesk Maya, Substance Painter, Zbrush);

 - Passion for drawing mechanical details demonstrated through a portfolio with many good quality Environment/ Hard Surface models;

 - Knowledge of how to operate or quickly grasp the operating principle, have a sense of observing daily life’s materials.